-A safety light screen condition that is automatically attained in response to certain failure signals (an internal lockout).
-When a Lockout condition occurs, the safety light screen's safety outputs turn Off; the failure must be corrected and a manual reset is required to return the system to Run mode.
+A safety light curtain condition that is automatically attained in response to certain failure signals (an internal lockout).
+When a Lockout condition occurs, the safety light curtain's safety outputs turn OFF; the failure must be corrected and a manual reset is required to return the system to Run mode.